vagarwala/APCS2_Final--Othello/README.md

 # APCS2_Final--Othello

-Repository containing files for Vandana Agarwala's APCS Final Project - an implementation of the game Othello.
-In order to run:
+Repository containing files for Vandana Agarwala's APCS Final Project - an implementation of the game Othello. \n In order to run:

 Team Name: